brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     super().__init__(layers=self.specs, **pipe_kwargs)
 ```

-then we add to the command line arguments, the flag `--pipeline_spec_layers` that will enable this efficient pipelining:
+then we add the flag `--pipeline_spec_layers` to the command line arguments, so that we can optionally enable this feature:

 ```python
 ### train.py